The Saboteur™

 - 8 % negative mentions

-The music in the game is widely praised for its ability to create an immersive atmosphere, blending period-appropriate tracks with original compositions that enhance the overall experience.
-Reviewers highlight the nostalgic and vibrant soundtrack, which includes a mix of jazz and blues, as a standout feature that complements the game's setting in World War II-era Paris.
-While some note minor issues with sound effects, the overall consensus is that the music significantly contributes to the game's charm and enjoyment.
+The music in the game is widely praised for its ability to create an immersive atmosphere, blending era-appropriate tracks with original compositions that enhance the World War II setting.
+Reviewers highlight the soundtrack's variety, including jazz and blues, which complements the gameplay and aesthetic, making it a standout feature.
+While some note the lack of strict historical accuracy in the music selection, the overall vibe and quality of the soundtrack are considered exceptional, contributing significantly to the game's charm and enjoyment.

 “The looks, the sounds, the choice of music, the aesthetic, the overall feels are just mesmerizing.”